 The proposed rule had been targeted for June 1, with a proposed 24-month transition period.

 FSRA’s pause likely won’t come as a surprise to many in the industry.
 The broad definition of MGAs in the regulator’s second consultation, which ended Nov.
 19, hadn’t been apparent in the original proposal from January.
-The updated proposal took the industry by surprise; specifically, thousands of life and health insurance advisors who practise in Ontario may have needed to be licensed as MGAs.
+With the updated proposal, thousands of life and health insurance advisors who practise in Ontario may have needed to be licensed as MGAs.

 The regulator previously told Investment Executive that it received 300 comments during the consultation.
 Those comments haven’t been posted yet.